GregStanton/proposal-rmf-engine/README.md

 # Solution

 We present a solution that enriches the fundamental concept of a stroke, expanding it into an intuitive, expressive system for creating dynamic and textured lines in 2D, as well as ribbons, tubes, and rails in 3D.
-We present a solution that enriches the fundamental concept of a stroke, expanding it into an intuitive, expressive system for creating dynamic and textured lines in 2D, as well as ribbons, tubes, and rails in 3D.

 ## API